 There are many factors that can qualify your client for an SEP to change his health and drug coverage.
 Let’s take a closer look at a few of the triggers which qualify your client for a Medicare Part D SEP and how these SEPs work.

 Extra Help is a Medicare program that helps qualifying individuals with low incomes and limited resources pay their Part D costs.
 Your client can receive Extra Help in either of two ways: through application or automatic enrollment based on being eligible for Medicaid, a Medicare Savings Program (MSP), or Supplemental Security Income.

 In the case that your client has automatic enrollment, he has an SEP to enroll in, drop, or switch Medicare Advantage (MA) or Part D plans that starts the month he’s able to join Medicaid or an MSP.
-This SEP allows him to switch his health or drug plans once a month.
+This SEP allows him to switch his health or drug plans once a quarter.

 If your client applies for Extra Help and is granted it, he has an SEP to join, drop, or switch prescription drug plans (PDPs) or Medicare Advantage Prescription Drug (MAPD) plans.
-Further, this client can choose to switch his drug coverage once a month, provided he continues to receive Extra Help.
+Further, this client can choose to switch his drug coverage once a quarter, provided he continues to receive Extra Help.

 If your client loses his Extra Help eligibility, he has a one-time SEP to drop or switch his MA or Part D plan.